Wayne Law Review Oversight Symposium

 The symposium took place on March 25, 2022.
 You can find both panels’ recordings and the symposium resources on the below page.

-The Wayne Law Review and Levin Center at Wayne Law co-hosted the 2022 Oversight Symposium:
+The Wayne Law Review and Levin Center for Oversight and Democracy co-hosted the 2022 Oversight Symposium:

 Oversight, Infrastructure, and Federalism: Ensuring Transparency, Accountability, and Effectiveness of U.S. Infrastructure Investments

 The Infrastructure Investment and Jobs Act of 2021 is poised to send billions of taxpayer dollars from the nation’s capital through the states to local communities to improve our roads, bridges, dams, broadband networks, electric vehicle charging stations, mass transit systems, and more.
 To ensure the success of these historic infrastructure investments, action must be taken to prevent waste, fraud and abuse, and ensure the law lives up to its promise.
 On March 25, 2022, the Levin Center and Wayne State University Law Review will present a one-day online symposium focused on meeting our infrastructure investment challenges and opportunities.
 Scroll below to hear from a diverse group of experts, including academics, oversight practitioners, and affected communities, on steps that can be taken to safeguard our infrastructure investments.